About • Visual Arts • Performing Arts

 of brands.
 Several projects from Barbie, American Girl, as well as the

-global relaunch of Barney the Dinosaur have heavily utitlized LLM
+global relaunches of Barney the Dinosaur and Angelina Ballerina have heavily utitlized LLM

 datasets I've contributed to.